minnojs/docsite/content/installation/_index.en.md

 This guide covers the installation process for the Minnosuite Dashboard.

-The [requirements](/installation/requirements) page covers the basic requiremnts for your machine needed to install the application and have participants be able to access it from the web.
-This page is something that you can show to your IT department to get your machine configured for it.
+The [requirements](/installation/requirements) page covers the basic requiremnts your machine needs in order to install the application and allow participants access it from the web.
+You can show that page to your IT department to get your machine configured.

-Our [Easy Installation With Docker](/installation/basicinstallation) page gives a brief guide on installing the system that should work for modern Windows, Mac, and Linux operating systems.
+Our [Easy Installation With Docker](/installation/basicinstallation) page is a brief guide for installing the system that should work for Linux, Windows 10, and Mac.